fbpx

 • They communicate and identify one another through sounds, movements, stances, smells, and touch.

-Gargoyle gecko
+Gargoyle gecko (with video)

 DIET | Omnivore – insects, flowers, sap, and small lizards